alvarcarto/url-to-pdf-api/README.md

 **Remember, the code requires Node 8+ (async, await).**

 #### 1. Heroku deployment

+**WARNING:** Heroku dynos have a very low amount of RAM.
+Rendering heavy pages may cause Chrome instance to crash inside Heroku dyno.
+512MB should be enough for most real-life use cases such as receipts.
+Some news sites may need even 2GB of RAM.

 Scroll this readme up to the Deploy to Heroku -button.
 Click it and follow instructions.